thomasfn/EcoLawExtensionsMod/README.md

 #### Turn On Machines

 Tries to turn on machines belonging to a citizen or group that are currently turned off.
 The filter can specify how the machines were turned off - for example, only try to turn on machines that were turned off legally (e.g. via prevent on Pollute Air).
+Note that anything configured by the server in the mod's 'TurnOnIgnoreTags' setting will be ignored by this action.

 | Property Name | Type | Description |
 | - | - | - |